apache/comdev-working-groups/wg-advisors/use-cases.md

 that alienate certain groups; special tools, employment status or location needed - anything that makes it hard for an interested community member to get their ideas into the project.
+Long waiting for accepting a patch, long waiting for next release with approved and merged patch is also something that discourages for next contributions.

 Encourage projects to transparently document the contributor ladder - that is, the criteria by which people may achieve official status